shinhyungyang/cau-se.github.io/_team/Wilhelm-Hasselbring/Wilhelm-Hasselbring.md

 ###### My major research and teaching interests are in Software Engineering with an emphasis on

-- Software architecture design and evaluationg
+- Software architecture design and evaluation
-- Software visualization and reverse engineeringg
+- Software visualization and reverse engineering
-- Software monitoring and profilingg
+- Software monitoring and profiling
-- Distributed systems, particularly fault-tolerance, runtime reconfiguration and monitoringg
+- Distributed systems, particularly fault-tolerance, runtime reconfiguration and monitoring
-- Component-based software development and Enterprise Application Integrationg
+- Component-based software development and Enterprise Application Integration
-- Microservices and DevOps for continuous software engineeringg
+- Microservices and DevOps for continuous software engineering
 - Middleware for grid, cloud and enterprise systemsg
-- Research data and software managementg
+- Research data and software management
-- Open scienceg
+- Open science

 ###### My current positions include (in German):